cdk-patterns/serverless/the-rbac-webservice/typescript/README.md

 In this example we are deploying two APIs, a GET and a PUT operation.
 Each operation is exposed via API-Gateway, with Lambda compute and both interacting with DynamoDB for some persistance.

-**Important** This stack also defines and creates to IAM Roles.
+**Important** This stack also defines and creates Two IAM Roles.
-1. The Admin role has access to all this is required for both the GET and PUT Api operations.
+1. The 'Admin role' has access to all this is required for both the GET and PUT Api operations.
-2. The Read role has only access to the GET operation.
+2. The 'Read role' has only access to the GET operation.

 You will also notice that both roles have a Policy that dictates that Cognito can only assume this role for authenticated users.

 **So how does Cognito assign these roles to Authenticated Users**?
 Great question...

-* Navigate to 'cdl/lib/cognito-rbac-rolemappings.ts'
+* Navigate to `cdk/lib/cognito-rbac-rolemappings.ts`
 * Scroll down to the RoleMapper Resource code around line 84
 * Here you can see the following
     * Using the attribute that we mapped from the external IDP in step 2 `roles` (defined here as `props.cognitoAttr`) we can create rules that dictate the IAM role that is used.
     * In this example we have two rules.
 One for mapping the admin user and the other for a user.

 This role mapping is used to create a custom `IdentityPoolRoleAttachment` of type `Rules` for the external IDP you have configured above.
 This will be used to setup the Cognito Identity Pool with the rules it needs to map users with external claims to the IAM roles that you have defined.

 ---
 ***Consider***
 ---
-* In a real world example you may have many roles / overlapping roles and this is likely the area that you are going to spend a lot of time getting correct.
+In a real world example you may have many roles / overlapping roles and this is likely the area that you are going to spend a lot of time getting correct.

-However sticking true to the principles of RBAC ensure that each role is consistent with the Rules of Least Privilege.
+However sticking true to the principles of RBAC ensure that each role is consistent with the **Rules of Least Privilege**.
 - A role contains the minimum amount of permissions necessary.
 - A user is assigned to a role that allows him or her to perform only what’s required for that role.
 - No single role is given more permission than the same role for another user.